Member Loads

 Distribution Types

-• One-way: Loads are distributed based on tributary width to parallel beams.
+- One-way: Loads are distributed based on tributary width to parallel beams.
 Results in uniform distributed loads (UDL) on each beam.
 The algorithm selects the beam direction with more parallel lines.
+Requires at least two parallel beams in the chosen direction so each has a parallel neighbour.

-• Two-way: Uses a 45-degree yield-line method.
+- Two-way: Uses a 45-degree yield-line method.
 Short-edge beams receive triangular loads, long-edge beams receive trapezoidal loads, and square panels produce triangular loads on all edges.
+Requires at least one closed rectangular panel — i.e. two X-running and two Z-running boundary beams meeting at the four corners.

 Options

-• Excluded members: Specific beams can be excluded from loading.
+- Excluded members (whole-model flow only): specific beams can be excluded from loading.
 Tributary widths are recalculated based on the remaining beam set.
+In selection-scoped mode this option is hidden because the selection itself defines the scope.

 Floor Level Detection